Drfeelgood16/Obsidian-Vault/History Vault/World History/Prehistory/Stone Age/Periods/Pre-Pottery Neolithic.md

 The Pre-Pottery Neolithic (PPN) is the early era of the Neolithic.
 As its name tells us this era still hadn't discovered pottery.
-But it still has a lot of commonalities with the [[Late Neolithic]] like the use of agriculture and permanent settlements.
+But it still has a lot of commonalities with the [[Stone Age]] like the use of agriculture and permanent settlements.

 This era can be divided further into Pre-Pottery Neolithic A through C.
 ## Pre-Pottery Neolithic A